White Supremacist Extremism Can Never Be Curbed in America without Changing its Gun Laws

 CJ Werleman on why America must discuss the right to bear arms as the main reason why mass shootings keep happening.

-Thirty-two Americans killed in three separate attacks in three states during the past few days.
+Thirty-two Americans have been killed in three separate attacks in three states during the past few days.
 All three of the attackers were armed to the teeth with weaponry designed exclusively for the battlefield.

 These people were not killed in places most Americans can’t locate on a map.
 They weren’t killed in Afghanistan, Yemen, Syria, Somalia or Iraq.
 They were killed at a garlic festival in northern California; a mall in El Paso, Texas; and at a bar in Dayton, Ohio.